genjax-dev/genjax-chi/docs/genjax/library/generative_functions/builtin.md

 ## Language primitives

-The builtin language exposes custom primitives, which are handled by JAX interpreters to support the semantics of the generative function interface.
+The static language exposes custom primitives, which are handled by JAX interpreters to support the semantics of the generative function interface.

 ### `trace`

 The `trace` primitive provides access to the ability to invoke another generative function as a callee.

-::: genjax.generative_functions.builtin.trace
+::: genjax.generative_functions.static.trace

 Returning to our example above: